 All new staff members will undergo safeguarding and child protection training at induction.
-This will include training on the school's safeguarding and child protection policy, online safety, the code of conduct including low-levels concerns guidance, the positive and restorative behaviour policy, the safeguarding response to children who are absent from education, and the role of the designated safeguarding lead.
-Copies of the Federation's policies, procedures and Part One of KCSiE (or Annex A for those staff who do not work directly with children) will be provided to new staff at induction.
+This will include training on the Federation's safeguarding and child protection policy, online safety, the code of conduct/staff behaviour policy, low-levels concerns guidance, the positive and restorative behaviour policy, the safeguarding response to children who are absent from education, and the role of the designated safeguarding lead.
+Copies of the Federation's policies, procedures and Part One of KCSiE will be provided to new staff at induction.